MrCarpediem/queuectl/README.md

 2. **Workers** pick up pending jobs, execute them, and log results.
 3. **Retries** are handled with exponential backoff up to a configurable limit.
 4. **Failed jobs** exceeding retries are moved to the DLQ for inspection or manual retry.
-5. **Status and job lists** are available for monitoring and debugging.
+5. **Status and job lists** are available for monitoring and debugging via CLI and web dashboard.

 ---